philipmat/philipmat.github.io/_posts/2018-02-10-versioning_assemblies_with_cake.md

     // but Cake.Git doesn't currently support it. var sha = branch.Tip.Sha.Substring(0, 8);

+    // TODO: branch.FriendlyName produces a name too long when using gitflow,
+    // e.g. "1.0.12fa582d-feature/MYPROJ-2732-title_of_story_or_defect".
+    // There should be an attempt to extract maybe the issue identifier
+    // so that we end with something like "1.0.12fa582d-MYPROJ-2732"
+    // or "1.0.12fa582d-f-title_of_story"
     CreateAssemblyInfo(assemblyInfo, new AssemblyInfoSettings {
         InformationalVersion = string.Format("1.0.{0}-{1}", branch.FriendlyName, sha)
     });